jensenkokou/ec2-start-stop/README.md

 ## EC2 Instance Start/Stop Script

 This bash script allows you to start and stop your Amazon Elastic Compute Cloud (EC2) instances in a specific AWS region.
+Additionally, it provides the functionality to fetch and display the public IP addresses of your instances.
 It utilizes the AWS Command Line Interface (AWS CLI) and should be configured with your AWS credentials to work properly.

 ### Prerequisites